 the name(s) of the firm(s) the applicant entered into contract with.

-Note, regardless of whether the solicitation is issued as a Request for Proposals or a Request for Qualifications, price reasonableness for the grant implementation work must be a selection factor in the evaluation of proposals or quotes.
+Note, regardless of whether the solicitation is issued as a Request for Proposals or a Request for Qualifications, price reasonableness for the grant implementation work must be a selection factor in the evaluation of proposals or quotes for Brownfields Assessment Grants.
 See the Brownfields Grants: Guidance on Competitively Procuring a Contractor for additional guidance.

 Provide a copy of (or link to) the solicitation documents and the signed executed contract.